immanuelfodor/rocketchat-push-gateway/README.md

 # RocketChat Push Gateway

 A push gateway for [RocketChat](https://github.com/RocketChat) to send notifications through [Gotify](https://github.com/gotify), a self-hosted push notification service.
-It is possible to route notifications to any service [Apprise](https://github.com/caronc/apprise) supports, but the project targets Gotify mainly as an open-source [FCM](https://rocket.chat/docs/administrator-guides/notifications/push-notifications/) alternative.
+It is possible to route notifications to any service [Apprise](https://github.com/caronc/apprise) supports, but the project targets Gotify mainly as an open-source [FCM](https://rocket.chat/docs/administrator-guides/notifications/push-notifications/) alternative. **Note**: The Gotify client app is only available for Android at the time of writing ([Google Play](https://play.google.com/store/apps/details?id=com.github.gotify), [F-Droid](https://f-droid.org/de/packages/com.github.gotify/), [APK](https://github.com/gotify/android/releases/latest)).

 If you set this gateway up as your RocketChat push gateway, all the push notifications will be handled by it, no exception.
 All your users have to trust you with their notifications, and everyone should be hardcoded in the configs, so this gateway is targeted to home users or small teams rather than huge communities growing fast.
 This limitation is known, but for a couple of users, this should be fine.